-No. It is true that Thais love spicy food.
-In fact, in the cruet set there is no salt, pepper or oil and, instead, they always carry chilli powder and vinegar with chilli.
+No, but it is true that Thais love spicy food.
+In fact, there is no salt in the cruet set, pepper or oil and, instead, they always carry chilli powder and vinegar with chilli.

 However, there are many dishes that are not spicy or seasoned to the taste of each diner.

 Without any doubt, rice, which is also consumed in the form of noodles.
 The rice cooker or the saucepan with boiling water keeps the grains or the noodles ready, and the final dish is cooked in the wok.